ywpkwon/interactive_benchmark/readME.md

 There is `setting.json` in the `detection` folder.

-0. `cd detection/`
-1. Open `setting.json`
-2. Change `benchmark_root` for your case.
+1. Open `setting.json`, and change `benchmark_root` for your case.
 E.g, `/BENCHMARK_ROOT`
-3. `/BENCHMARK_ROOT/images` contains images to test.
-4. Run your detection for those images, and put your result file, e.g., `trial203.out` to `/BENCHMARK_ROOT/detection/trial203.out`.
+2. Put your result file, e.g., `trial203.out` to `/BENCHMARK_ROOT/detection/trial203.out`.
-5. Run `python evaluate_performance.py`
+3. Run `python evaluate_performance.py`

-Once you run `evaluate_performance.py`, it evaluates all `.out` files in the directory, and generate `.cache` files of the same name.
-Since it skips a `.out` file if its `.cache` file already exists.
+   - Once you run `evaluate_performance.py`, it evaluates all `.out` files in the directory, and generate `.cache` files of the same name.
+   - It skips `.out` files if their `.cache` files already exist.

+4. Run `python core.py`

-When you plot, the figure will show precision-recall curves from the all `.cache` files.
+   - The figure will show precision-recall curves from the all `.cache` files.